May 24, 2025 – Judge Upholds Plaintiffs’ Expert Testimony

 May 23, 2022: NEC MDL Officially Underway

 The baby formula NEC class action lawsuit in the Northern District of Illinois (In re: Abbott Laboratories, et al., Preterm Infant Nutrition Prod.
 Liab.
 Lit.- MDL No. 3026) is officially underway.
 Judge Rebecca Pallmeyer has been assigned to the MDL class action.
 The judge held her opening status conference last week on May 19.
-Within the next two weeks, Judge Pallmeyer is expected to announce her selections for the plaintiffs’ Lead Counsel, Liaison Counsel, and leadership committee.
+Within the next two weeks, Judge Pallmeyer is expected to announce her selections for the plaintiffs’ lead counsel, Liaison Counsel, and leadership committee.

 May 4, 2022: All NEC Litigations Continue To Move Forward